andresdominguez/jsToolbox/README.md

 ### Sort the selection using a user-defined splitter [SHIFT alt 1], [Command SHIFT 1] on Mac.

 Select a block of code that you want to sort, choose sort, and enter a separator (like comma or new line) to sort.

-### Generate a method for the current javascript class (Under generate menu)

-Add a new method to the current javascript class.

-You need to use the @constructor annotation to mark the constructor of the class.

-### Override a method from the parent javascript class (Under generate menu)

-Override a parent method in the current javascript class.

-You need to annotate the classes with the @constructor and @extends annotations, otherwise the plugin cannot find the class hierarchy.